inikulin/ineed/README.md

 ###Common plugin structure
 Plugins of both kinds are objects and in addition to kind-specific properties they should have the following properties:
 ####.extends
 Indicates which action will be extended by plugin.
-Can be `'collect'` or `'reprocessor'`.
+Can be `'collect'` or `'reprocess'`.
 Required field.

 #### .name
 Unique name of the plugin.
 Required property.
 It should reflect the target of the plugin action.
 This field will extend `.collect` or `.reprocess` objects and will be used as result property name for `.collect` action.
 E.g. `plugin` has `name='tagNames'`.
 If it extends `.collect`: